microsoft/vscode-docs/blogs/2018/04/25/bing-settings-search.md

 During each build, VS Code starts up in a mode where it writes all of its configuration to a JSON file.
 We have to actually start VS Code, because we can't determine all the configuration metadata statically.
 The file includes a few pieces of information per setting - the name, description, type, default value, and for "enum"-type settings, the list of valid values and their descriptions.
 We then upload the file to Azure Storage.
 If you're curious, you can see a recent example here: https://ticino.blob.core.windows.net/configuration/123000832/c1cd4378c5e5dc434ed959e13556d05240a8ca18/configuration.json
 .
 123000832 is a unique build number, computed from the product version plus the number of git commits since the previous release. `c1cd4378...` is the git commit that the build was built off of.
 And Ticino, some of you diehard fans might remember, was our original short-lived code name.

 Bing's Polling Service watches the Azure Storage container, notices a new build, and notifies the Ingestion Service.
 At the same time, Bing is constantly crawling the VS Code extension marketplace, waiting for extension updates and new extensions.
-When it finds one, it downloads its package.json (for extensions, all configuration metadata is contained in the package.json.
+When it finds one, it downloads its `package.json` file (for extensions, all configuration metadata is contained in the `package.json`.
 No need to start it up.) and passes those settings to the Ingestion Service as well.

 This entire process is fully automated and constantly updates the indexed settings in real-time for each of our stable release builds and our daily Insiders builds.
 Within minutes of the completion of a build, Bing's index has been updated to include any newly added settings.